Skip to main content

 Soroban Client

 Soroban offers a comparable library, stellar-sdk, that enables seamless interaction smart contracts deployed on the Stellar Network.
-This library supplies a comprehensive networking layer API for Soroban RPC methods as well as the traditional Horizon API, simplifying the process of building and signing transactions.
+This library supplies a comprehensive networking layer API for Stellar RPC methods as well as the traditional Horizon API, simplifying the process of building and signing transactions.
 Additionally, stellar-sdk streamlines communication with RPC instances and supports submitting transactions or querying network state with ease.

 Scripts